|

 the Despensers [later Spencers] were dismissed.
 With her lover

-Roger Mortimer, Earl of Wigmore she rallied support under the protection
+Roger Mortimer, earl of Wigmore she rallied support under the protection

 of the Flemish, Count of Hainault.
 This family of Hainaulters later